maldevel/intelspy/README.md

 ---

+### Credits

+I had started working on IntelSpy when one day I discovered [AutoRecon](https://github.com/Tib3rius/AutoRecon).
+Instead of reinventing the wheel, IntelSpy is the result of combining/merging IntelSpy with the best features of the AutoRecon to create a network reconnaissance tool suitable for Penetration Testing engagements.

+---

 ### Features

 * Scans multiple targets in the form of IP addresses, IP ranges (CIDR notation) and resolvable hostnames.